 Gothic Home Décor Ideas: Window Treatments & Lighting

 While often overlooked, window treatments and lighting can be the difference between a room that feels grandiose and a room that feels bland.
 Curtains can filter direct light (and help you get your beauty sleep), while electric lighting controls and enhances the vibe.
 “I don’t have any hard light, it’s always been soft lighting,” says Astorga.
 “Soft light and colored lighting help with the mood.
 It definitely calms you down,” she suggests.
 “It’s a lot cheaper than a therapist bill.”

 Astorga has been experimenting with their stage lighting at home when the band is not performing.
 She’s been trying out projections and colored light in her personal space - a flexible alternative to painting her walls.
 “That’s been kind of fun because it changes your whole aesthetic inside your house,” she says.
 “If you go with a purple or a blue, it fills the whole room with a different mood.”
-If you don’t have a projector or stage lighting handy, try adding LED rope lights or a dimmable novelty lamp to a hallway or transition zone for illumination that’s radiant without overpowering the adjoining room.
+If you don’t have a projector or stage lighting handy, try adding LED rope lights or a dimmable novelty lamp, such as hand-carved skull lamp, to a hallway or transition zone for illumination that’s radiant without overpowering the adjoining room.

 Gothic Home Décor Ideas: Furniture & Textiles

 The biggest investment for most interior design aficionados is furniture, and Gothic home décor is no exception.
 Depending on the size of your space, scale is going to be an important factor in creating drama.
 If you can swing it, look for a few show stopping pieces for each room like a tufted velvet or leather Chesterfield sofa or a couple of Edgar Allen Poe worthy antique wing chairs.
 Finish off your cozy book nook with a black sheepskin rug or jewel toned brocade throw.